 Most CE providers use your license number and NPN number to automatically report your CE hours to the state.
 If you take an in-person course or an online class from a lesser-known company, be sure to ask if they report your hours when your course is completed.

 If you’re not sure what your license number or NPN number is, use the Washington Insurance License Lookup tool.

 Step 2.
 Apply for your Washington Adjuster License Renewal

-After you have completed your adjuster continuing education, you will renew your Alabama adjuster license online through an application on the Washington Insurance Department’s website.
+After you have completed your adjuster continuing education, you will renew your Washington adjuster license online through an application on the Washington Insurance Department’s website.

 There is an $50 fee to renew your Washington adjuster license.

 After you complete your renewal application, the Washington Insurance Department will email you once your license renewal has been approved or if you need to submit other documents.

 You are not required to retake the adjuster license exam on renewal, although your continuing education course may require you to take a short knowledge quiz to complete your CE hours.